Reception - Class Owl

 This term our P.E lessons will be on a Thursday afternoon.
 Our PE focuses on 6 different cogs: Physical, social, personal, health and fitness, cognitive and creative.
 We will be having “Fun in the Jungle” this term.
 We will be following animals, doing an Elephant dance, exploring the different movements animals make, moving tree to tree and high and low.
 All of these activities will help us learn more about how our bodies move and how we can be more spatially aware.
 These lessons are focusing on the “Social” cog so they will help us to get to know each other and make new friends too.

 Personal, Social Emotional Development

-As before, this will continue to be of huge importance to us.
-We will continue to play lots of games and have weekly circle times, thinking about what it means to be a kind friend and things we can do to help others.
-We will continue to keep the class and school rules and say what is right and wrong.
-We have also introduced the “Marvellous Me” suitcase which will be sent home with one child each week.
+This area of learning is of huge importance to us In the Early Years.
+We will introduce you child to lots of games that will encourage turn taking and have weekly circle times.
+During circle time we will be thinking about what it means to be a kind friend and things we can do to help others.
+We will introduce the class and school rules and say what is right and wrong.
+We also will begin sending home the “Marvellous Me” suitcase.
+Each week the suitcase will be sent home with one child.
 This is an opportunity for your child to put in things that are important to them and they will share these items with the rest of the class.
 This will help build on our speaking and listening skills.

 Specific Areas of Learning